 - 2.11.
 Appeals should be submitted in accordance with the guidance published alongside these procedures and using the agreed form.
 Any member of staff of the University who receives a formal appeal from a research student shall forward it to the appropriate team. - 2.12.
 Following receipt, the appeal will be acknowledged within five working days of receipt.
 The appeal will be processed and sent to the Academic Registrar (or nominee) for consideration. - 2.13.
 The Academic Registrar (or nominee) shall consider the appeal and will dismiss any appeal that either does not meet the criteria stated above (2.9), or that are solely based on the criteria listed in 2.10, without referring the appeal to the Executive Dean or their deputy.
 A Completion of Procedures letter will be issued and the student may request an independent review by the OIA (see External Review section for more details). - 2.14.
 The Academic Registrar (or nominee) will refer to the Executive Dean or their deputy any appeal that meets the criteria stated above (2.9), who may consult such persons as they think fit, including the student who has lodged the appeal. - 2.15.
+The Academic Registrar (or nominee) may determine exceptionally that the appeal should be investigated under the Student Concerns and Complaints Procedures instead of the appeal procedures.
+In such cases, the student will be notified of this decision and the reasons for this, and advised of the next steps. - 2.16.
 In some cases, where the circumstances of the case merit it, the Executive Dean or their deputy may arrange an Appeal Committee to consider the appeal.